Pura Handa Kaluwara: Crew

+Financing

+Vithanage’s Pura Handa Kaluwara was funded by and produced with Japan's national television (NHK).
+In an interview conducted by Richard Phillips, Prasanna Vithanage commented "Fortunately I had money from outside Sri Lanka—the Japanese Broadcasting Corporation funded the film."

 Box office

 The film recorded the highest gate collection at the Colombo Regal cinema and earned Rs.
 2,420,284.00 within 61 days to break the previous box office record set by Saroja by Somaratne Dissanayake which earned Rs.
 2,414,000.00 after running for 126 days.
 Within last 50 days, the film earned Rs.
 7,621,643.34 showing in thirteen theatres around the country.

 Accolades

 The main actor, Joe Abeywickrama won Best Actor award at 12th Singapore International Film Festival for his role "Wannihami".
-In 1991, the film won Grand Prix award, Jury award and NETPAC at 19th Amiens International Film Festival as well as International Film Critic's award at Fribourg International Film Festival in the same year.
+In 2001, the film won Grand Prix award, Jury award and NETPAC at 19th Amiens International Film Festival as well as International Film Critic's award at Fribourg International Film Festival in the same year.